Make Compost Fast With These Easy Tips

 Make Compost Fast Using a Compost Bin

 We all know that composting your yard and kitchen waste is the right thing to do, both for your garden soil and your community, state, country, and our planet.
 If you've never composted before, it may sound like a lot of work or even complicated - it's not.
-We have simplified it for you with these resources to get started composting; they require low effort and but give you high yields.
+Using these simplified guildlines along with resources to get started composting will have you composting with low effort and high yields.

 What can you put in a compost pile?